ADMINISTRATION:

 Born Simon Solomon Webbe on the 30th March 1979 in Manchester,

-and was actually signed up by Port Vale and later by Stoke City
+was actually signed up by Port Vale and later by Stoke City -

 including Derby County, Birmingham City, Liverpool and Shrewsbury

-could have gone either way, as he also had a serious interest
+Town.
+His career could have gone either way, as he also had a

-in popular music and had played and sung rap music with Birmingham-based
+serious interest in popular music and had played and sung rap

-hip hop group 'Criminal Damage', before he eventually decided
+music with Birmingham-based hip hop group 'Criminal Damage', before

-to give up football completely and concentrate on his music.
+he eventually decided to give up football completely and concentrate

-He subsequently moved to London and joined the group "Blue".
+on his music.
+He subsequently moved to London and joined the group

-In late 2002 Blue set out on their first UK tour covering Sheffield,
+"Blue".
+In late 2002 Blue set out on their first UK

-also set to act as manager to a five-piece band called "VS"
+Simon is also set to act as manager to a five-piece band called

-who are signed to Blue's label, Innocent Records.
-They will
+"VS" who are signed to Blue's label, Innocent Records.

-release their first single sometime in 2003 or 2004.
-His relationship
+They will release their first single sometime in 2003 or 2004.

 partner Nichola Jones, the mother of his young daughter, ended